perrout/home/README.md

     $ pecl install zip
     $ pecl install mcrypt

+The php.ini file can be found in: /usr/local/etc/php/7.3/php.ini.

 ### Apache Setup

 macOS comes with PHP pre-installed too, but we need to tell Apache to use them.
-We need to edit the /private/etc/apache2/httpd.conf and uncomment these lines...
+We need to edit the /usr/local/etc/apache2/httpd.conf and uncomment these lines...

     LoadModule vhost_alias_module libexec/apache2/mod_vhost_alias.so
     LoadModule negotiation_module libexec/apache2/mod_negotiation.so